Horní Cerekev: History

 The first written mention of Horní Cerekev is from 1361.
 The most notable owners of the village was the Léskovec family, which ruled it from 1411 to 1655.
-The last noble owners, who held Horní Cerekev until 1945, was the House of Hohenzollern.
+The last noble owners, who held Horní Cerekev until 1945, were the Hohenzollern family.

 In 2000, the municipality was promoted to a town.

 Transport

 Horní Cerekev is located on the railway lines Brno–Plzeň and Jihlava–Tábor.